-To roast the eggplant, set the whole eggplants directly on a sheet pan.
+To cook the eggplant, set the whole pieces directly on a sheet pan.

-Roast the eggplant for about an hour, until the eggplants are collapsed and the skin is very wrinkly.
+Roast for about an hour, until the eggplants are collapsed and the skin is very wrinkly.

-You can see that when I push the eggplant down with a spoon, it’s basically collapsed into nothing:
+You can see that when I push the flesh down with a spoon, it’s basically collapsed into nothing:

 Side note: I don’t prick the eggplants with a fork.
 When roasting things like sweet potatoes, eggplants, or anything else with a whole skin around it, I think it cooks better when there aren’t breaks in the skin.
 I have never had any of these vegetables explode in the oven during cooking, but feel free to pierce the skins if you feel better about it.

 Let the eggplant cool enough that you can handle it, then slit the skins with a sharp knife, then use a spoon to scoop out the insides:

 Make sure to really scrape the skins well, removing as much eggplant as possible.

 Place the scooped eggplant in a fine meshed strainer, and let it drain for at least 15 minutes, but preferably 30-45 if you’ve got the time.

 You’ll notice that a substantial amount of liquid will drain from the eggplant:

 Place the drained eggplant in a large bowl, and add the remaining ingredients, which are extra virgin olive oil, tahini, fresh lemon juice, fresh parsley, pressed garlic, salt, pepper, smoked paprika, and cumin.

 Stir everything together until it’s well mixed, then taste and adjust the seasoning as necessary.